Stacked-Deck/stacked-deck.github.io/_posts/2025-06-06-The-Quest-For-A-Data-Request.markdown

 ![Local Image](/assets/imgs/data_request_portal_1.png)

 Remember they told me to go on this portal, and submit the session ID to verify my identity.
-Should just be standard procedure... right?
+Should just be standard procedure, right?...
+Wrong!

+*(please excuse the quality drop, I had to take photos of my TV as xbox screen capture doesn't grab the customer support chat since it opens in a seperate window)*

 &nbsp;